TrueBlocks/trueblocks-core/docs/content/data-model/chaindata.md

 The following data structures describe the output of various TrueBlocks blockchain queries.
 These data structures basically mimic the data available directly from the RPC.

-Each data structure is created by one or more tools which are detailed below
+Each data structure is created by one or more tools which are detailed below.

 ## Block